MultiZebraLogic: A Multilingual Logical Reasoning Benchmark: Evaluation Details

-If the API returns an \texttt{InternalServerError}, \texttt{APIError}, \texttt{APIConnectionError}, \texttt{RateLimitError}, \texttt{RateLimitError}, we wait 5 seconds and try again up to 4 more times, as these errors do not depend on puzzle difficulty unlike e.g. \texttt{APITimeoutError}.
+When evaluating the models, if the API returns an \texttt{InternalServerError}, \texttt{APIError}, \texttt{APIConnectionError}, \texttt{RateLimitError}, \texttt{RateLimitError}, we wait 5 seconds and try again up to 4 more times, as these errors do not depend on puzzle difficulty, unlike, e.g., \texttt{APITimeoutError}.
 For continued errors or other error types, we treat them as a wrong solution.